-The visible portions of the air duct for the bathroom fans is properly installed and is performing its intended function.
+The visible portions of the air ducts for the bathroom fans are properly installed and are performing their intended function.

+There is evidence of rodent activity in the attic.
 The first step in eliminating rodents from the attic is to seal all possible entry points using wire mesh, caulking, wood, stainless steel wool, or aerosol foam.
 Careful work sealing cracks, holes and gaps over 1/4" in size will discourage further activity.
 Once this work is completed, snap traps baited with peanut butter should be installed and monitored.
 The absence of rodents in the traps typically means that the rodents have been excluded from the area.